What Is a Case Study for a Job Interview?

 A presentation case gives you time to prepare.
 It evaluates your research, synthesis, and ability to persuade with slides or a short report.
 Take-home assignments are common when employers want to see polished deliverables that resemble the role’s real work.

-Some organizations use role-playing with a fictitious client or stakeholder to evaluate interpersonal influence, negotiation, and stakeholder management.
+Some organisations use role-playing with a fictitious client or stakeholder to evaluate interpersonal influence, negotiation, and stakeholder management.

 How Interviewers Score a Case

-Interviewers generally score based on observable behaviors, not a single “right” recommendation.
+Interviewers generally score based on observable behaviours, not a single “right” recommendation.
 Typical dimensions include:

 • Problem definition and structure: Did you frame the core problem clearly?